DavidJDallas/Weather-data-vis/README.md

-# App to View Historical Weather Trends and Patterns
+# App to View Historical Weather Trends and Patterns (Work In Progress)
 ## Work in Progress!
-Still Very Incompleted.
+Still Very Incomplete.

 ## How to Run